Our lectures take place on the 3rd Thursday of the month, starting at 19:30.

 288 Beaconsfield Blvd, Beaconsfield, H9W 4A4

-Lecture in French followed by a bilingual question periodon.
+Lecture in French followed by a bilingual question period.

 2025 01 16GinetteCharbonneau VictoriaJubileeBridgeLet us pause for a conference to look at the history of the main bridges that have contributed to making Montreal the important place of trade, cultural and social exchanges that it has become.
 Because, although they are often a source of irritation for motorists, they were and still are essential witnesses of the evolution of the city!

 2025 01 16GinetteCharbonneauA graduate in Education Sciences from the Université de Montréal, Ginette Charbonneau was an animator for the Service des Arts et de la Culture of the City of Saint-Eustache for many years.
-History enthusiast, co-author of a book on genealogy and family history, coordinator for ten years and author in La Feuille de chêne, the periodical review of the Société de généalogie et d'histoire de Saint-Eustache, she offers conferences and courses, meticulously documented and accompanied by relevant visual presentations.
+History enthusiast, co-author of a book on genealogy and family history, coordinator for ten years and one of the contributors to La Feuille de chêne, the periodical review of the Société de généalogie et d'histoire de Saint-Eustache, she offers conferences and courses, meticulously documented and accompanied by relevant visual presentations.
 She has been teaching at UTA (Université du Troisième Âge, Faculté d’éducation, Université de Sherbrooke) since 2010.
 Her passion for history, as well as her experience and interest in research, documentation and communication, led to her desire to share the knowledge she had acquired.

 ===========================================================